Niche Guides / Business

 Consulting

-If you've immersed yourself in the business world, you now have valuable knowledge to offer your readers.
+Business consulting services are in high demand.
+After immersing yourself in the business world, you've gained valuable knowledge to offer your readers.

 If you find you’re selling a lot of consulting services, you can even create a section of your site dedicated to your services.